apollographql/apollo-server/docs/source/performance/caching.md

 ## Caching with `responseCachePlugin` (advanced)

-You can cache Apollo Server query responses in stores like Redis, Memcached, or Apollo Server's in-memory cache.
+You can cache Apollo Server query responses in stores like Redis, Memcached, or Apollo Server's default in-memory cache.
 For more information, see [Configuring cache backends](./cache-backends).

 ### In-memory cache setup